 3. The 3 Vegetative Communities of the Songbird Side Trail.

 4. Group photo by Butternut tree (or other tree species).

 Discovery Hike # 3: Map 18

 Turn right to follow the main Trail to the Glacier Valley Side Trail.
 Take this side Trail into the valley.
-Photograph the “heritage tree” and indicate the code word.
+Photograph the “heritage tree.”
 Further along you will notice large rectangular holes in some of the trees.
 Identify the type of woodpecker that makes these holes.

 Turn left at the main Trail and continue to the Hemlock Ridge Side Trail.
 Take this Side Trail back to the parking lot (km 50.8).